 • Vocal soloist (with or without accompanist) performing Classical or Musical Theater.

-• Composer of an original, complete, and fully notated (no improvisation) musical composition of 3 to 7 minutes in length, scored for flute or piccolo, clarinet, and alto saxophone, or for any duet combination from among those instruments (for example, flute and alto sax, piccolo and clarinet, clarinet and alto sax), or for solo flute, solo piccolo, solo clarinet, or solo alto saxophone.
+• Composer of an original, complete, and fully notated (no improvisation) musical composition of 3 to 7 minutes in length, scored for violin, cello, and piano, or for any duet combination from among those instruments (for example, violin and piano, violin and cello, cello and piano), or for solo violin, solo cello, or solo piano.
 No other instruments, doubling of instruments, electronics, or amplification may be used.
-For example, trios may not be written for flute and two alto saxophones, nor for three clarinets, nor may duets be written for flute and piccolo, or two clarinets.
+For example, trios may not be written for violin and two cellos, nor for three violins, nor may duets be written for two pianos.

 What types of music can be performed?

 Classical Music means any music in the tradition of Western sacred and secular music from the 11th century to present times, and is not limited to music from the Classical Period from about 1750 to 1820 (only).

 "Musical Theater" means any music in the tradition of theatrical or motion picture music, and is not limited to music from Broadway musicals (only).

 How should I select a piece to perform?

 Our best advice is to choose a piece that you play well and feel confident about.
 Keep in mind that entrants who reach the Featured Round play the same work throughout the Minnesota Varsity season, and excerpts from all Featured Round studio recordings are going be broadcast.
 If you choose to submit a piece that you haven't mastered or is too virtuosic for your performance ability, your chance of being selected for the Featured Round will diminish.
 You're judged on the ability you demonstrate in the first recording you submit, not on your potential to have it ready by the time recording sessions begin.